 This program has a bunch of offers that I can select to be added to my card and gives me much more benefit than regular transactions.

 An example is just below this section’s heading–double points, $5 back on $25 and even $10 back on $30–those are statement credits at up to 33%!!!
 Where else are you going to get that kind of return on spending that you will probably do anyway?

 So if you happen to have a credit card which offers this kind of bonus reward program, then you can choose one of those places for a first date (assuming its appropriate) and not have to break the bank.

 Plus, you still get your regular rewards, so it’s like a double win!

 This is by no means a how-to article or anything along those lines.

-This is simply a few practical ideas for single to use if they are interested in saving a little dough (pun definitely intended) while going through the motions, navigating the dating pool.
+This is simply a few practical ideas for singles to use if they are interested in saving a little dough (pun definitely intended) while going through the motions, navigating the dating pool.

 Are there other ways to save?

 Are they all appropriate for the first time you meet someone?

 Again, there are reasons most first encounters turn out to be drinks or a quick bite, and it is a foregone conclusion that you will have to spend some money, so why not minimize the cost as best you can?